DATAMATH CALCULATOR MUSEUM

 Computer Algebraic System (CAS) based on Derive.

 It took six years between the availability of the two calculators and we would expect based on Moore’s Law an 8-fold (doubling every two years) improvement of some features.
 Just by extrapolating another six years we would expect a “next-generation” Personal Learning Tool in 2002.
+Learn more about the Hardware Architecture of TI’s Graphing Calculators.

 What would we predict?